humdrum-tools/vhv-documentation/filters/kern2mens/index.md

 *-
 </script>

+Similar to `*oclef`, there will be an implementation of "original mensuration" signs, such as `*omet(C|)`.
+This mensuration sign would be used in preference over the time signature or a plain `*met(c|)` meter signature when converting into `**mens` data.

+## Barlines ##

-Barlines are still needed in the converted data so that verovio can break the music onto mulple lines.
+Barlines are still needed in the converted data so that verovio can break the music onto multiple lines.
 Notice that tied notes are merged into single notes in the conversion.
 Any barlines that split a note will be removed, but the rest will be left for layout purposes.
 You can remove the barlines by adding the `-M` option, but this is currently only useful for short single-line examples.

 If you want to remove bar numbers from the measures, add the `-N` option to the filter.
-If you want to keep the barlines, then add the `-I` option.
+If you want to see the remaining barlines, then add the `-I` option.
 Here is an example of using the `-N` and `-I` options at the same time:

 {% include verovio.html
 	source="example2b"